-The Budget Development System (BDS) assists agencies in developing budget decision packages and produces the resulting Recommendation Summary report.
+Agency decision packages are summarized in the Recommendation Summary Report.
+The Budget Development System (BDS) assists agencies in developing budget decision packages which are finalized as a Word document.
+BDS produces the required RecSum Report.

-Major budget categories help to organize the request.
+Major budget categories help to organize the request

-The incremental steps in the Recommendation Summary are grouped to help OFM and legislative fiscal staff analyze categories of expenditure changes from the current biennium level.
+The incremental steps in the RecSum are grouped to help OFM and legislative fiscal staff analyze categories of expenditure changes from the current biennium level.
 The categories are:

-Carry-forward level
+• Carry-forward level

 How much of the budget proposal is the biennialized cost to continue the workload or services already authorized through legislative budget decisions?
-OFM, in consultation with agency and legislative staff, determines the carry-forward level and communicates the dollar amount to agencies as soon as possible after the 2014 supplemental budget is enacted.
+OFM, in consultation with legislative and agency staff, determines the carry-forward level and communicates these control amounts to agencies as soon as possible after these instructions are published.
 (Chapter 5.1 has more detail.)